UFResearchComputing/GCP_Python_2019/Lesson_2_Chimp/Chimp_part_4.md

     fist = Fist()
     allsprites = pygame.sprite.RenderPlain((fist, chimp))
 ```

-Now we can finally get out game objects ready!
+Now we can finally get our game objects ready!
 The clock is used to control the game frame refresh rate.
 Then we load the sounds and images.

 The last line, `allsprites = pygame.sprite.RenderPlain((fist, chimp))` creates a Sprites group called a RenderPlain which can draw our sprites (the fist and chimp) onto the screen.